souryacs/LitRevw/Variants_SNP_GWAS_SV_Related.md

 [Detection of quantitative trait loci from RNA-seq data with or without genotypes using BaseQTL - Vigorito et al. Nat Computational Science 2021](https://pubmed.ncbi.nlm.nih.gov/34993494/) derives eQTL without genotype information.
 Specifically, they infer haplotypes from the reference genome panel, by estimating phase using the TreCASE method, and corrects reference mapping bias by applying modified WASP.

-[WASP - Geijn et al. Nat Meth 2015](https://pubmed.ncbi.nlm.nih.gov/26366987/) integrates ASE and total read count for QTL inference.
+[WASP allele-specific software for robust molecular quantitative trait locus discovery - Geijn et al. Nat Meth 2015](https://pubmed.ncbi.nlm.nih.gov/26366987/) integrates ASE and total read count for QTL inference.
 Performs combined haplotype test (CHT) and eliminates reference bias by discarding mis-mapped reads.
+Compares between 3 apporoaches: 1) mapping to genome using N masked SNP, 2) mapping to a personalized genome, 3) WASP, where the read mapping for both the alleles of a SNP is checked to overlap the same position.

 [RASQUAL - Kumasaka et al. Nat Genet 2016](https://pubmed.ncbi.nlm.nih.gov/26656845/) QTL inference by NB distribution of total reads and beta-binomial distribution of ASE.